-While many people aren’t comfortable talking about themselves, if you’re looking to build a social media presence for yourself you’re going to have to work on it.
+While many people aren't comfortable talking about themselves, if you're looking to build a social media presence for yourself, you will have to work on it.

 Creating a long and short bio is the first step.
-It’s complicated to write succinctly and get all the main points in but with some work you can get it just right.
-This is something that will need to be revisited occasionally to make sure its up-to-date.
+It isn't very easy to write succinctly and get all the main points in, but with some work, you can get it just right.
+This is something that will need to be revisited occasionally to make sure it's up-to-date.

 - Write an aspirational bio – create a vision of where you're going, not just where you've been

-- Think keywords for search – don’t add long strings of keywords rather write for humans and sprinkle in your main focus in an authentic way
+- Think keywords for search – don't add long strings of keywords rather write for humans and sprinkle in your main focus authentically.

 - Be unique in your messaging to stand out